Volcán de Colima: Current activity

 Colima volcano experienced another strong explosion at 06:27 UTC (00:27 CST) on January 18, 2017.
 The eruption spewed volcanic ash up to 4 km (13,123 feet) above the crater.

+As of September 2025, the last eruption occurred between October 11 and October 17, 2023.
+3 lahars travelled down the volcanoes flanks, partially due to Hurricane Lidia.
+Steam and gas emissions were low and rose from the northeast part of the crater.

 Volcanological center

 The volcano is monitored by the Colima Volcano Observatory at the University of Colima, Mexico.
 A team analyzes, interprets and communicates every event that occurs at this volcano.

 In 2018, a webcam was installed close to the volcano, and volcanic activity can be seen in real-time.